talha-asiff/talha-asiff/README.md

 # 💫 About Me:
-🎶 Hi, I'm Talha Asif<br>I'm a Bachelor of Software Engineering (BSSE) student at COMSATS Lahore<br>Currently, I'm learning and building projects in 📱 app and web development.<br>I enjoy improving my coding skills, exploring new technologies, and creating clean, user-friendly applications 😊<br><br>(Add a small logo of comsats before the "COMSATS" text in above paragraph, if possible)
+🎶 Hi, I'm Talha Asif.
+I'm a Bachelor of Software Engineering (BSSE) student at COMSATS Lahore<br>Currently, I'm learning and building projects in 📱 app and web development.
+I enjoy improving my coding skills, exploring new technologies, and creating clean, user-friendly applications 😊

 ## 🌐 Socials: